linode/docs/docs/platform/nodebalancer/getting-started-with-nodebalancers.md

 ![The web application when the guide starts.](/docs/assets/806-starting-point.png)

 There are a few drawbacks to making this application scale, namely that any modifications require updating DNS (which takes time) or inflicting users with downtime.
-NodeBalancer can bring administrative ease to this application by becoming its front face.
+NodeBalancers can bring administrative ease to this application by becoming its front face.

 ![Diagram after putting NodeBalancer in charge of the web application.](/docs/assets/807-first-step.png)